How the relationship between Movie Studios, Theaters, and Streaming Services is Changing.

 Some films, such as Disney’s Onward, Universal's Invisible Man, and Universal/Dreamworks Trolls World Tour were released to theaters just as the COVID-19 lockdown was implemented but were quickly moved to online streaming rental or purchase early to maintain availability and revenue generation.
 All three films have since been made available on physical media as well.

 In another move, Apple acquired the streaming rights for the WWII action thriller, Greyhound from Sony Pictures/Stage6 Films, and made it available to subscribers of its Apple TV+ streaming service (bypassing theatrical release) at no extra charge.

-Disney has positioned The New Mutants (a film from the 20th Century Fox acquisition) as a wide release at the end of August 2020, despite movie theaters in New York and Los Angeles (the two largest markets) being closed.
-Warner Bros is releasing its potential blockbuster Tenetin August and Sept 2020 to theaters (depending on location) as it is contractually obligated with director Christopher Nolan to release it in movie theaters first before being allowed to be available online.
+Disney released The New Mutants (a film from the 20th Century Fox acquisition) as a wide release at the end of August 2020, despite movie theaters in New York and Los Angeles (the two largest markets) being closed.
+Warner Bros released its blockbuster Tenet in August and Sept 2020 to theaters (depending on location) as it was contractually obligated with director Christopher Nolan to release it in movie theaters first before being allowed to be available online.

 However, instead of postponing the theatrical release of its live-action version of Mulan, Disney is allowing Disney+ streaming subscribers "Premier Access" beginning Sept 4th, 2020.
-If you are a subscriber to the service, you can "unlock" access to Mulan for $29.99.
+Subscribers to the service were allowed to "unlock" access to Mulan for $29.99.

 $29.99 may seem a steep price to pay, but here are some possible benefits for Mulan: